Package: endura-sensor

 1. **Kernel Space** (C/eBPF) - LSM and fentry hooks intercept security

-operations, evaluate policies via BPF hash maps, and emit events through BPF
+operations, evaluate policies via shared BPF LPM-trie maps, and emit events

 2. **User Space** (Rust) - Processes events from ring buffers, manages jobs and